Prajapathi/Infinite_React/README.md

 this app is not responsive, i just built this as practise while learning infinite loading with react from "Web Dev Simplified".

 this not copied code, i just followed his instructions and added a few styles by the end of the project to give it an interactive UI.

+this projects still needs work as it facing problems in production but working fine in development environment